FreemanMakesGames/DirectorySizeMonitor/README.md

 3. The program hasn't been benchmarked.
 Just for reference, it took 6 minutes for my gaming laptop from 2015 to scan its 128GB C drive.

 # Errors
 Errors will be reported in the view at the bottom.
 Currently on Windows, there are 2 known errors: `WinError 5` and `WinError 1920`.
 Both are related to permission.
 Some of them can be solved by running the program as administartor.
 But lots of them cannot.
-These are probably files or directories that can be accessed only by the "system".
+These are probably files or directories that can be accessed only by the "System" user.

 # Use cases
 There are some use case examples in the wiki [here](https://github.com/FreemanMakesGames/DirectorySizeMonitor/wiki/Use-cases).